primashah/rhsso-push-notification-auth--spi/README.md

 # rhsso-push-notification-authenticator-spi

-This authentication SPI allows to implement
+This authentication SPI allows to implement 2factor authentication by sending verification code using Firebase on  mobile applications

 ## Pre-requiste